Structure tensor Reynolds-averaged Navier-Stokes turbulence models with equivariant neural networks: Introduction

+Kassinos and Reynolds were able to show that a linear structure tensor model for the rapid term in the Reynolds stress transport equation could represent the rapid pressure-strain term very accurately in the case of pure rotation.
+However, with the computational tools available at the time, they were unable to consider general nonlinear models or more general mean gradients.
+In this paper, we revisit the Kassinos and Reynolds hypothesis to develop nonlinear structure-tensor-based models for the rapid terms for use with general homogeneous mean velocity gradients.
+This is pursued in the context of rapid distortion theory (RDT) \citep{hunt1990rapid}, since in RDT the rapid terms are the only ones requiring modeling to close the Reynolds stress or structure tensor transport equations.
+Further, solving the RDT equations numerically is computationally inexpensive, so that large quantities of data can be easily generated.

-All of these closure strategies involve constitutive relations, which are modeled by tensor valued functions of tensor inputs.
-The structure of these functions is constrained by the known transformation properties of the tensors under symmetry groups.
-Hence, it is essential that a model preserves the tensor structure of its inputs and outputs so that the implied physics remains coordinate system invariant.
-This notion is fundamental in turbulence modeling \cite{pope_turbulent_2000,lumley_stochastic_2007}, and is further emphasized with the rise of data driven approaches \cite{spalart_old-fashioned_2023,duraisamy_turbulence_2019}.
+In general, closing the Reynolds stress or structure function transport equations requires representing unclosed terms as tensor-valued functions of tensor arguments.
+The structure of these functions is constrained by the transformation properties of the tensors under the $\oth$ symmetry group, which ensures that the modeled physics is invariant to the coordinate system in which the model is expressed.
+This notion is fundamental in turbulence modeling \citep{pope_turbulent_2000,lumley_stochastic_2007}, and is further emphasized with the rise of data-driven approaches \citep{spalart_old-fashioned_2023,duraisamy_turbulence_2019}.

-This paper is based on the premise that function invariance and equivariance are critical to the design of turbulence models.
-We construct symmetry-consistent RANS closure models by representing tensor functions as equivariant neural networks (ENNs).
-Although previous approaches require a priori tensor analysis to ensure physical validity, ENNs can enforce several classes of symmetry properties as hard constraints through architecture design.
-This paper presents an algorithm that broadens the types of constraint that ENNs can enforce and their application to RANS modeling.
+In this paper, we construct symmetry consistent RANS closure models by representing tensor functions as equivariant neural networks (ENNs).
+While previous approaches require a priori tensor analysis to ensure physical validity, ENNs can enforce several symmetries as hard constraints through architecture design.
+Here, an algorithm is presented that broadens the types of constraints that ENNs can enforce to enable their application to RANS modeling.
 The primary contributions of the paper are: